 Create a private and public encryption key pair.

-Create a certificate request based on the public key.
+Create a certificate signing request based on the public key.
 The certificate request contains information about your server and the company hosting it.

 Send the certificate request, along with documents proving your identity, to a CA. We cannot tell you which certificate authority to choose.
 Your decision may be based on your past experiences, or on the experiences of your friends or colleagues, or purely on monetary factors.